MartinaFSA/EditablePorfolio_Front_End/README.md

 # EditablePorfolio_Front_End
-Personal portfolio that can be modified by logging into the web page.
+Personal portfolio that can be modified from the UI by logging into the web page.